*Baja Blast Cupcakes Recipe Below*

-Overall I am very impressed with the performance of these eyeshadows and I can't wait to see what Lethal Cosmetics comes out with next!
+Overall, I look forward to creating new looks with this palette and I can't wait to see what Makeup Monsters Cosmetics comes out with next!

 1/2 cup vegan sour cream (I used Tofutti Better Than Sour Cream)